Timmeey86/FS22_ConservationAgriculture/README.md

 ## Mod description

 This mod strives to allow the player to respect the three [Conservation Agriculture](https://www.fao.org/conservation-agriculture/en/) principles.
+Read the description in the [mod desc xml](modDesc.xml) for more information.

 ## Implemented Features